kei-sato/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 14.
 Softmax					|																	|

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used an optimizer, and hyperparamters as follows:

 - optimizer: Adam